Sindhi Sama in Pakistan

 What Are Their Beliefs?

 Most of the Sama Sindhi are Sunni Muslims of the Hanafi School.
 The majority of the rural Sindhi, however, have no clear understanding of their Muslim faith and still believe in folk spirits.
 Before 1947, many Hindu and Muslim practices were combined.
-For example, it was not uncommon for both Hindus and Muslims to venerate the same saint.
-Today, the practice of saint worship still persists among the rural Sama.
+For example, both Hindus and Muslims often venerated the same saint.
+Today, the practice of saint worship still persists among the rural Sama Sindhi people.

 The two main holidays for Sunni Muslims are Eid al Fitr, the breaking of the monthly fast and Eid al Adha, the celebration of Abraham's willingness to sacrifice his son to Allah.